brookemckim/roku-packager/README.md

 Roku Packager is a ruby library for uploading and packaging Roku applications.
 Normally this interaction has to be done through the clunky Roku web GUI.
-Given a Roku with the installer enabled and a compiled zip of your code you can pass it to Roku Packager and it will return the url to dowload the pkg file that is ready for upload to roku.com.
+Given an installer enabled Roku and a compiled zip of your code you can pass it to Roku Packager and it will return the url to download the pkg file that is ready for upload to roku.com.

 [![BuildStatus](https://travis-ci.org/brookemckim/roku-packager.png)](https://travis-ci.org/brookemckim/roku-packager)
 [![CodeClimate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/brookemckim/roku-packager)